Geography of Russia: Topography

 Russia's mountain ranges are located principally along its continental dip (the Ural Mountains), along the southwestern border (the Caucasus), along the border with Mongolia (the eastern and western Sayan Mountains and the western extremity of the Altay Mountains), and in eastern Siberia (a complex system of ranges in the northeastern corner of the country and forming the spine of the Kamchatka Peninsula, and lesser mountains extending along the Sea of Okhotsk and the Sea of Japan).
 Russia has nine major mountain ranges.
 In general, the eastern half of the country is much more mountainous than the western half, the interior of which is dominated by low plains.
 The traditional dividing line between the east and the west is the Yenisei River valley.
-In delineating the western edge of the Central Siberian Plateau from the West Siberian Plain, the Yenisey runs from near the Mongolian border northward into the Arctic Ocean west of the Taymyr Peninsula.
+In delineating the western edge of the Central Siberian Plateau from the West Siberian Plain, the Yenisei runs from near the Mongolian border northward into the Arctic Ocean west of the Taymyr Peninsula.